Combretastatin A-4

 Combretastatin A-4 is a combretastatin and a stilbenoid.
-It can be isolated from Combretum caffrum, the Eastern Cape South African bushwillow tree or in Combretum leprosum, the mofumbo, a species found in Brazil.
+It can be isolated from Combretum afrum, the Eastern Cape South African bushwillow tree or in Combretum leprosum, the mofumbo, a species found in Brazil.

 Function

 Tubulin represents a potent target in cancer chemotherapy, given its role in cell division.
 Combretastatin is a naturally occurring well known tubulin polymerization inhibitor.
 Combretastatin A-4 comes in two stereoisomers (cis (shown top right), and trans); The cis form binds much better to the 'colchicine' site on tubulin to inhibit polymerization.

 Derivatives

 Combretastatin A-4 is the active component of combretastatin A-4 phosphate, a prodrug designed to damage the vasculature (blood vessels) of cancer tumors causing central necrosis.

 A large number of synthetic derivatives have been reported, including beta-lactam based compounds.

+Pharmacokinetics

+CA4 has a half life of 1.8-4.2h in humans.
+CA4P(a prodrug) has a half life of 0.22-0.36h in humans.